fivetran/great_expectations/docs/docusaurus/docs/reference/learn/integrations/dbt_tutorial.md

 ---
-sidebar_label: 'Using GX with dbt'
+sidebar_label: 'Use GX with dbt'
-title: 'Using GX with dbt'
+title: 'Use GX with dbt'
 ---
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';